 Different disciplines have different conventions regarding the use of footnotes vs. endnotes, and regarding what substance is placed in either setting.
 Footnotes and endnotes are different formats for the same information.

-In HPSC0070, you are strongly advised to avoid using footnotes or endnotes merely for the listing of references.
-This is because department policy is to include in the word count all words in the main body of a text, including footnotes and endnotes.
-The word count excludes references at the end of an essay, titles, tables, captions, appendices, and other peripheral elements of a submission.
+You are strongly advised to avoid using footnotes or endnotes merely for citation.
+This is because I include in the word count all footnotes and endnotes, while I exclude lists of references at the end of an essay, among other elements.

-To maximise the number of words available for substantive writing, students often choose a citation style such as Chicago because that style shifts bibliographic information into uncounted sections of the essay (see below).
+To maximise the number of words available for substantive writing, students often choose a citation style such as Chicago or Harvard because that style shifts bibliographic information into uncounted sections of the essay, such as the “List of References” section (see below).

 - you are aware of alternative interpretations